 Dogues de Bordeaux are BIG dogs that make BIG messes.
-Don’t take my word for it, the Dogue de Bordeaux made the top of AKC’s Messy Dog Breeds list.
 Of course, a clean home is important to all of us.
-Nonetheless, if you are a perfectionist or “clean freak” like myself, you are probably going to have to learn to lower your standards a bit.
+Nonetheless, if you are a perfectionist or “clean freak” by nature, you are probably going to have to learn to lower your standards a bit.
 Otherwise you will drive yourself (and your family) crazy following your DDB around with a mop.
-Having owned Bordeauxs for years now, I have found that the simplest house staples are my cleaning go-to’s.
-Making a clean home possibly and affordable.
+Having owned Dogues for years now, I have found that the simplest house staples are my cleaning go-to’s.
+Making a clean home manageable and affordable.

 Your new best friends:

-From the dog crate to your counter top, an outstanding multi-surface cleaner is simply 1 part water to 1 part white vinegar and a little dish soap.
+From the dog crate to your counter top, an outstanding multi-surface cleaner is simply 1 part water to 1 part white vinegar and some Dawn dish soap mixed together.
 You can also use undiluted vinegar for a cleaner with more kick.
 I always have a spray bottle of this on hand.
 Not to worry, the potent vinegar smell will completely disappear when dry, taking with it all unpleasant pet odor.
 I use vinegar for just about EVERYTHING.
 Even fabric softener!
 It’s awesome.

 This stuff will be EVERYWHERE if you own a Dogue de Bordeaux.
 Regardless if you clean every week, every day, or every hour.

-Any drool spots on your clothes and sofa (clothe or leather) can be taken care of with a couple of baby wipes.
-Always have a pack handy in your living area, in your car, in your purse.
-As soon as your Dogue de Bordeaux brushes up against you leaving a present, get your handy dandy baby wipes out.
+Any drool spots on your clothes and sofa (cloth or leather) can be taken care of with a couple of baby wipes.
+Always have a pack handy in your living area, in your car, in your purse, etc. As soon as your Dogue de Bordeaux brushes up against you leaving a wet, gooey present, get your handy dandy baby wipes out.
 Wiping the drool off with a baby wipe cleans the surface area much more effectively than a dry paper towel.
-I have had folks tell me that their Bordeaux’s drool actually stained their clothing, even after washing.
+I have had folks tell me that their Dogue de Bordeaux’s drool actually stained their clothing, even after washing.
 Using baby wipes as soon as I notice the mess, I’ve never had that problem.

 Drool on the windows is another big problem in my home.
 My Dogues de Bordeaux can spend hours a day looking out the window.
-Simultaneously they layer the window with breath and drool.
-Once that drool dries, believe me, you are going to need something stronger than Windex!
+Simultaneously they layer the window with breath and drool and snot.
+Once dry, believe me, you are going to need something stronger than Windex!
 A powerful glass cleaning solution I use that will leave your window looking like new is:

 1 part rubbing alcohol